 To create a lateral structure, either the Assign Lateral Structures or Draw Lateral Structures command can be used.
 Both commands operate similarly.

-The Draw Lateral Structures command allows the user to interactively draw the centerline of the lateral structure on the Map View.
-Again, the software will extract the lateral structure geometry from the underlying terrain model.
+The Draw Lateral Structures command allows the user to interactively draw the lateral structures on the Map View.
+To learn more about the Draw Lateral Structures command, refer to this article in our knowledge base.

 River Reach Lateral Structure Definition